-We aim to optimize our mining by actively monitoring and adjusting the operation of mining machines to enhance their performance.
+We aim to optimize our mining by identifying and purchasing the most profitable miners with industry-leading returns on investment and actively monitoring and adjusting the operation of those machines to enhance their performance.
 When planning our short- and long-term operating strategies and capital expenditures, we carefully monitor fluctuations and longer-term trends in the value of certain cryptocurrencies, which impacts the return on investment of machines.
 We also regularly evaluate potential innovations in geography, physical footprint, computing technology and similar areas to improve our operations and productivity.
 We believe this smart growth strategy, including our commitment to mining efficiency and return on investment in miners, will enable us to build value over the long term.